Dog training from the experts

 Instructor

-What should I bring to training class?
+What should I bring to obedience canine training school?

 A dog who has not eaten his or her meal at least one to two hours prior to the class start time.
 Treats: soft, pea-sized treats are ideal.
 A 4-6 foot leash (no retractable leashes, please!)
 A buckle collar, head halter or body harness.
 A hollow toy which can be stuffed with food so your dog is kept busy while you listen to your instructor during the discussion portions of class.
 The Comfort Bone is a great stuff able toy option.